CUASAS/pixel-gantry-control/README.md

 ### Installing LabVIEW

 I've found that having other versions of Labview (esp 2018+) installed confuses the toolkit installers and they fail to install the support for 2017 that is needed.
-Therefore if possible
+Therefore if possible start with a fresh system or remove all other National Instruments software prior to following these instructions.

 Install [LabVIEW 2017 (64-bit)](http://www.ni.com/download/labview-development-system-2017/6698/en/).
 Select "I am a current user of LabVIEW Development System" and go through the installer.